notunknownfr/notunknownfr/README.md

 - 👀 I’m interested in programming (Python in particular)
 - 🌱 I’m currently learning python and its role in cybersecurity
 - 💞️ I’m looking to collaborate on improving myself with like-minded ppl
-- 📫 How to reach me : email at abdullahsaqib18@gmail.com  to
+- 📫 How to reach me : email at abdullahsaqib18@gmail.com

 <!---
 notunknownfr/notunknownfr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.